Adaptive Frontier Exploration on Graphs with Applications to Network-Based Disease Testing: A Gittins index-based policy for the problem

 On general graphs where $\cG$ is not a forest, dependencies across frontier nodes may violate the branching bandit assumptions.
 Nevertheless, we heuristically apply \textsc{Gittins} by treating each connected component as a tree (e.g., a minimum spanning tree) and ignoring edges that violate the acyclicity requirement.
 This restricts the frontier to a subtree at each step.

 \cref{alg:computing-gittins} provides a pseudocode describing this, where \cref{alg-line:BFS} is the heuristic which drops edges when $\cG$ is not a forest graph.
-As any tree restriction works here, one natural option is to compute the breadth-first search (BFS) tree.
+As any tree restriction works here, one natural option is to compute the breadth-first search (BFS) tree as it minimizes the height to the root, reducing any artificial frontier constraint due to tree projection.
 The runtime complexity of \cref{alg:computing-gittins} is given in \cref{thm:gittins-run-time}.

 At first glance, one may think that the running time of \cref{alg:computing-gittins} would dependent exponentially on the maximum depth $d$ of the induced rooted trees, even if all operations involving piecewise linear functions can be done in $O(1)$ time.
-This is because the definitions of \cref{eq:phi-definition} and \cref{eq:Phi-definition} tell us that the function $\phi_{X, b}$ depends on all $\phi_{Z, v}$ functions, for all descendants $Z$ of $X$ and labels $v \in \bSigma$.
+This is because the definitions of \cref{eq:phi-definition} and \cref{eq:Phi-definition} tell us that the function $\phi_{X, {b}}$ depends on all $\phi_{Z, {v}}$ functions, for all descendants $Z$ of $X$ and labels ${v} \in \bOmega$.
 However, our next result show that we can in fact obtain a polynomial run time that is \emph{independent} of the maximum depth $d$ of the induced rooted trees; this is why \emph{any} tree restriction works on \cref{alg-line:BFS}.